Hajskaads/custom-range/README.md

 ## Fixed Range

 Since the allowed bullet values are only the ones provided by the valuesRange, this range implements a function to get the closest value to the current cursor location while dragging the bullet on the line.
 This works by normalizing the valuesRange from 0 to 100, find the closest value of the current pointer position in % on the range line, and then denormalize it again to get the real corresponding value in the valuesRange and show it on the label.

+# Improvements for the next iteration:

+- Both <NormalRange /> and <FixedRange /> render twice when <Range /> is mounted, as can be seen in the last case of their corresponging test files.
+Making them only render once could boost performance
+- Making iteracting accesibility with keys in the FixedSlider.
+- Implementing Suspense when the APIs in the Ranges are loaded.